pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 At the beginning of the class definition, there are three static assertions to check that the given template parameters are valid.

-Let us have a look the node definition.
+Let us have a look at the node definition.
 A node just contains pointers to its four children and a list of values it contains.
 We do not store its bounding box or its depth.
 We will compute that on the fly.

 I have benchmarked both approaches (storing the box and depth or not) and there is no performance penalty in computing them on the fly.
 Moreover, we are saving some memory.

-To be able to distinct an interior node from a leaf, there is the method `isLeaf`.
+To be able to distinguish an interior node from a leaf, there is the method `isLeaf`.
 It just checks that the first child is not null.
 As all children are null or none are, it is sufficient to check the first one.

 Now, we can look at the member variables of `Quadtree`: